Maria Hofer

 After Emil Hetzka's death in 1932, Yella Hertzka joined the board of directors of the public company Universal Edition and continued to support Maria Hofer's career.
 After the National-socialists came into power in Austria both women had to leave Vienna.
 Yella Hertzka gained a Czech passport by marrying Egdar Taussig in order to emigrate to England, while Maria Hofer made her home in Kitzbühel after having been expelled from England as citizen of the German Reich.
 Along with her friend Elsa Welwart, Maria Hofer was arrested due to the denunciation of a neighbour in July 1941.
 The following month she was transferred to the prison in Innsbruck being accused of 'insulting the Führer', 'listening to forbidden foreign broadcast stations' and 'food stockpiling'.
-When she was released eight months later, she returned home to find that several manuscripts of her compositions, together with important correspondence from Franz Werfel, Stefan Zweig, Arnold Schönberg, and others had disappeared.
+When she was released eight months later, she returned home to find that several manuscripts of her compositions, together with important correspondence from Franz Werfel, Stefan Zweig, Arnold Schoenberg, and others had disappeared.

 Maria Hofer resumed her concert-giving activities, mostly performing her own compositions, already before 1945.
 After the end of war, she once more tried to restart her career as a composer, with contract compositions, concerts, radio broadcasts and publications.
 Among her works from this time are several liturgical compositions.
 Thanks partly to her efforts, an active musical life developed in Kitzbühel during the two decades after 1945.

 This success was not sustained, however, and Maria Hofer died impoverished and disappointed; shortly before her death she destroyed many of her compositions.
 Among the unpublished works that were thus lost to posterity was a 'Passacaglia' for organ which had once prompted a reviewer to write: 'If Maria Hofer had written only this Passacaglia, her name should be never forgotten in organ literature'.
 The loss of such a large proportion of her output makes modern evaluation of her compositional abilities difficult.

 The estate of Maria Hofer is located in the city archive in Kitzbühel.
 The research Institute "Brenner Archiv" at the University of Innsbruck has catalogued her musical inheritance.